Xtages/site/blog/content/posts/react-and-cognito/index.md

 AWS Cognito is a good option when it comes to user authentication and management.
 It's specially useful when you are already bought into the AWS ecosystem and it's also cheaper than some other alternatives.

+It's not too difficult to integrate React and Cognito, however Cognito's reference documentation for their Javascript/Typescript package leaves a lot to be desire, they also have several seemenly overlapping packages (`amplify`, `@aws-amplify/auth` and `amazon-cognito-identity-js`).
+They also tend to push Amplify as a whole for the auth solution when it's not really necessary to add all that code to your app.

 **At [Xtages](https://www.xtages.com) we are building an all-in-one solution for CI/CD and hosting of apps, all with minimal configuration and no infrastructure to manage.
 We recently introduced